jlesage/docker-firefox/DOCKERHUB.md

 ```

 Where:
-  - `/docker/appdata/firefox`: This is where the application stores its configuration, log and any files needing persistency.
+  - `/docker/appdata/firefox`: This is where the application stores its configuration, states, log and any files needing persistency.

 Browse to `http://your-host-ip:5800` to access the Firefox GUI.